 John, known by most people as JLD, runs a show and website called Entrepreneurs on Fire.
 JLD’s claim to fame is being the first podcaster to do a daily show interviewing entrepreneurs of all types.
-He has more than 2,200 interviews on his website, and 1.5 million monthly listens.
+He has nearly 4,000 interviews on his website, and 138,813,200 total listens as of February 2023.

 Below is the equipment they say you need to get started.